-Yes, Nord Buds 2′ ANC definitely useful for those who take lots of flights and car rides.
+Yes, Nord Buds 2′ ANC is useful for those who take many flights and car rides.
 But it may not be very effective for outdoor environments like in India.
 Even in indoor use, if the fan runs at 4-5 speed, it can’t reduce even 50% of volume.
 So, ANC is a nice add-on, but don’t expect too much.

 Another great feature is the low-latency gaming mode that works seamlessly.
 So, if you are a regular gamer, don’t worry; you won’t need to carry separate wired earphones.